See you at Oktane in Las Vegas on October 15-17, 2024. Read more about the activities planned with you mind here.

 For a great resource on Chrome’s Developer Tools, I recommend Umaar Hunsa’s Dev Tips.

 Developing PWAs can be painful because it will cause your application to do aggressive caching in your browser.
 Web developers have been fighting for ages to get the browser to not cache assets, so PWAs kinda go against the grain for web developers.
 One workaround is to comment out your service worker registration until you package for production.
-This can be done by simply commenting out registration of a service worker in your index.html.
-For example:
+This can be done by simply commenting out registration of a service worker in your index.html

 <!-- un-comment this code to enable service worker in production